taiyoproj/taiyo/docs/parsers/dense.md

     filters=[
         "{!tag=prefilter}category:science",
         "{!tag=prefilter}status:published",
-        "language:en"  # Not tagged
+        "language:en",  # Not tagged
     ],
-    include_tags=["prefilter"]  # Only use filters with this tag for pre-filtering )
+    include_tags=["prefilter"],  # Only use filters with this tag for pre-filtering )

 # Or exclude specific tags